Kooperlol/milton_relay/README.md

 <!-- ABOUT THE PROJECT -->
 ## ❓ About The Project

 Milton Relay is a mobile application for my school to help keep parents and the community up to date.
 The app includes upcoming events, important information such as the school calendar and activities schedule, a way for teachers and students to share photos, and a way for parents to notify the school of student absences.
-In addition, I add a Laude Point calculator recommended by the school administration.
+In addition, I added a Laude Point calculator recommended by the school administration.
 In the program, there is a admin, student, teacher, and parent interface, each with different features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>